Looming U.S. rate hike, unstable markets spark Asia perpetual bond boom

 These bonds are particularly attractive to infrastructure firms that need long-term project funding but whose cash flow is largely steady.

-So far this year, utility SMC Global Power Holdings Corp, a unit of Philippine conglomerate San Miguel Corp, has issued $300 million worth of perps and Singapore marine, energy and water group Sembcorp Industries raised 600 million Singapore dollars ($428.11 million) via these bonds.
+So far this year, utility SMC Global Power Holdings Corp, a unit of Philippine conglomerate San Miguel Corp (SMC.PS), has issued $300 million worth of perps and Singapore marine, energy and water group Sembcorp Industries (SCIL.SI) raised 600 million Singapore dollars ($428.11 million) via these bonds.

 "While perpetual securities usually come with a higher coupon over a regular bond, they add diversity to our funding sources and provide long-term funding that matches our long-term asset positions," Frank Koh, senior vice president of corporate finance for Sembcorp, said by telephone from Singapore.